 Graff Finishes

-The Graff finish chart shows 29 faucet finishes.
-Searching through Graff's faucet listings and retailer websites, however, we found four more for a total of 33.
+The current Graff finish chart shows 26 faucet finishes, down from 29 in 2022.
+Searching through Graff's faucet listings and retailer websites, however, we found a total of 33.
+It may be that some of these are no longer available but we found nothing on the Graff site to that effect.

-The standard is polished chrome, of course, but faucets are also available in several nickels, including Steelnox® (a satin nickel or stainless steel look-alike) and several bronzes, as well as two blacks, a white, several golds and brasses, two onyxes, and a gray finish the company calls Gunmetal, which comes in two flavors, plain and distressed.
+The standard is polished chrome, of course, but faucets are also available in several nickels, including Steelnox® (a satin nickel or stainless steel look-alike) and several bronzes, as well as two blacks, a white, several golds and brasses, two onyxes, and a gray finish the company calls Gunmetal, which comes in two flavors, plain and distressed (although Gunmetal Distressed may have been discontinued).

 A few finishes are special orders and may take up to eight weeks to deliver.
 Some, but not all, finishes other than chrome, raise the price of the faucet.
-A 24k gold finish is likely to double the price.
+A 24k gold finish, which really is pure gold, is likely to more than double the price.

 Grraff has changed the name of two finishes: Bushed Rustic Bronze and Polished Rustic Bronze are now Brushed and Polished Tuscany Bronze – a change likely to cause some confusion until the company's warranty is amended to reflect the new names (See more below).